hcpty/dum-e/README.md

 # dum-e
-Dum-E is a hypertext development kit.
+Dum-E is a hypertext representative bundler.